Comic Relief USA: Health Care for the Homeless (HCH)

-Comic Relief distributes most of its funds raised to Health Care for the Homeless, which has project sites in 85 cities.
+Comic Relief distributed most of its funds raised to Health Care for the Homeless, which had project sites in 85 cities.
 This network of providers "was originally selected for start-up funding by the Robert Wood Johnson Foundation and the Pew Memorial Trust" after a year of review and assessment in 1985, was "co-sponsored by the U.S. Conference of Mayors", and works annually in all 50 states with thousands of homeless children.

 HCH projects are created and run by their 104 organizational members in local communities.
 Since 1 July 2008, 202 HCH guarantees of the federal government's Health Resources and Services Administration have been providing social services to "more than 740,000 clients" every year, combining HRSA funding with other revenue to provide a wide array of services.
 Comic Relief board member Dr. Pedro Jose "Joe" Greer, Jr. was awarded the Presidential Medal of Freedom in 2009 by President Barack Obama, on account of his "lifelong efforts to improve medical services for the homeless and uninsured."